pawelgalazka/scribbly/README.md

 For each logging, *scribbly* goes through a chain of middlewares in the same order how they were defined by `use` method.
 Middlewares are just pure functions which can modify the message (formatter), emit it to the console/file (streamer) or prevent it from further emission to the rest of the chain (filter).
-However they can actually do anything, they are just functions.
+Having that said they can actually do anything, they are just functions.

 **Construction**